torrust/torrust-documentation/docs/torrust-index/install.md

 - `url`: Set to a connection string for the tracker.
 Eg: `udp://TRACKER_IP:6969`.
 - `api_url`: Set to tracker api URL.
 Default: `http://localhost:1212`.
-- `token`: Set this to an access token from the Torrust Tracker config.toml.
+- `token`: Set this to an access token from the torrust-tracker config.toml.

 `[net]`